Characterization of decay rates for discrete operator semigroups: Introduction

-We apply the second characterization to robustness analysis.
+We apply the second characterization to robustness analysis for semigroup stability.
 The robustness problem we study is stated as follows: Assume that a power-bounded operator $T$ on a Hilbert space satisfies $\|T^nS\| = O(1/f(n))$ as $n \to \infty$ for some $\alpha$-bounded regularly varying function $f$.
-Given a perturbation $D \in \mathcal{L}(X)$, is the perturbed operator $T+D$ still power-bounded, and does $\|T^nS\| = O(1/f(n))$ as $n \to \infty$ hold?
-For $C_0$-semigroups, several conditions for preservation of non-exponential stability were developed; see \cite{Paunonen2011,Paunonen2012SS,Paunonen2013SS,Rastogi2020,Baidiuk2022} for polynomial stability and \cite{Paunonen2014JDE,Paunonen2015Springer} for strong stability.
+Given a perturbation $D \in \mathcal{L}(X)$, does the perturbed operator $T+D$ remain power-bounded and satisfy $\|T^nS\| = O(1/f(n))$ as $n \to \infty$?
+For $C_0$-semigroups, several conditions for preservation of non-exponential stability were developed; see \cite{Paunonen2011,Paunonen2012SS,Paunonen2013SS,Rastogi2020,Baidiuk2022} for polynomial stability and \cite{Paunonen2014JDE,Paunonen2015Springer,Rastogi2020} for strong stability.
 For discrete operator semigroups, robustness of strong stability was also explored in \cite{Paunonen2015}.
-We present a class of perturbations preserving the power-boundedness of $T$ and the decay property of $\|T^nS\|$.
+In Corollary~\ref{coro:robustness}, we present a class of perturbations preserving the power-boundedness of $T$ and the decay property of $\|T^nS\|$.

 Finally, we examine the relation between the decay rate of $\|T^nS\| $ and the following summability condition on orbits weighted by a function $f\colon \mathbb{N} \to (0,\infty)$: There exist constants $C>0$ and $p \geq 1$ such that